David Green (director): Biography

-Green was also a leading commercials director with James Garrett & Partners for whom he filmed over 50 campaigns, including Peter Ustinov presenting Masterpiece Theatre for Mobil and the award-winning Red Mountain coffee campaign.
+Green was also a leading commercials director with James Garrett & Partners for whom he filmed over 50 campaigns, including Sir Peter Ustinov presenting Masterpiece Theatre for Mobil, Sir Jackie Stewart for Ford Motors, and the award-winning Red Mountain coffee campaign.

 From 1992 Green was founder (and until 2007, chairman) of September Films, an independent film and television production company with offices in London and Los Angeles.
 The company made over two thousand hours of prime time television, including the landmark Hollywood Women series, which was the first part of a ten-season Hollywood franchise for ITV, and ten seasons of the American flagship show Bridezillas - both of which he created; also, the groundbreaking drama The Investigator for Channel 4.

 The company's feature films include the Oscar-nominated Solomon & Gaenor (7 awards) and House of America (6 awards).
 September Films was also awarded the Montreux Rose d'Or for Ozzy Osbourne Uncut.
 He was executive producer of all three award-winning productions.

 Green joined production and distribution Group DCD Media plc in 2007, when September Films was acquired by the multi-company media conglomerate.
 He took on the role of DCD group Chief Creative Officer before becoming CEO in 2009 and Executive Chairman in 2012.
 He stepped down in 2013, and is now living in LA producing and directing again.

 In 2018, he also became Chairman of UK scripted drama company Three Tables Productions.

-In August 2023, Green and actress, Jane Seymour, separated after living in Malibu together for 10 years.
+In August 2023, Green and actress, Jane Seymour, separated after living in Malibu together for over 9 years.
 They originally met in 1981 when he cast her in a BBC film he was directing about Mata Hari which was cancelled.

-Green married Jane Emerson in 1982 (divorced 2013) and have three children: Jessica, Samuel and Jacob.
+Green married Jane Emerson in 1982 (divorced 2014) and have three children: Jessica, Samuel and Jacob.

 He is a lifelong, passionate supporter of Manchester City Football Club.